 - Disable Emojis: Enable – Turn this feature on.
 This will turn off a tiny JS file.
 If your caching plugin enables this feature, turn it off inside the Perfmatters settings.

-- Disable REST API: Disabled when logged out – The best option is optimized for the website’s speed and security.
+- Disable REST API: Disabled When Logged Out – The best option is optimized for the website’s speed and security.
 If the method mentioned above is causing errors, you can use the Disable for Non-Admins feature.

 - Disable Password Strength Meter: Enable – Removing the password strength meter is an excellent way to reduce the server load.